When it comes to Mexican dips, nothing beats a big ol’ bowl of homemade Alton Brown guacamole!

 - Add the diced ingredients.
 Add in your diced vegetables, garlic, and cilantro.
 Use a silicone spatula to mix everything together.

 - Serve.
 Serve the guacamole immediately with some salsa.
 Or, if you have time to spare, cover it with plastic wrap and let it sit at room temperature for an hour.
 This allows all the flavors to meld together.

 Here are some tips and tricks to help you make the best Alton Brown Guacamole:

 - Use ripe avocados that are firm to the touch.
 They’ll be easy to mash, while still maintaining some texture in the guacamole.

-- Opt for fresh limes instead of bottled lime juice for the best flavor.
+- Use fresh limes instead of bottled lime juice for the best flavor.
 Fresh lime juice has a bright, tangy flavor that really elevates the guacamole.

-- To add some extra heat to your guacamole, finely dice some more jalapeno peppers and add them to the mix.
+- Make it spicy.
+To add some extra heat to your guacamole, finely dice some more jalapeno peppers and add them to the mix.

-- Don’t be afraid to leave some larger chunks of avocado in the guacamole for added texture.
+- Make it chunky.
+Don’t be afraid to leave some larger chunks of avocado in the guacamole for added texture.